cancerbioinformatics/smuLymphNet/README.md

 * `gt`: `str` threshold for germinal prediction
 * `st`: `str` threshold for sinus prediction
 * `bl`: `str` base magnification level

+Default arguments, stride, thresholds and tile size can be experimented with for best results.
+Produces WSI segmentation mask and thumbnail of slides in output directory.

 ## 3. Quantification